pha5echange/eng-tools/README.md

 2) A text file called 'apikey.txt' containing your API key, in the same folder as the scripts

-3) Python 2, the 'pyen' library (from https://github.com/plamere/pyen), the 'matplotlib' library (from http://matplotlib.org), and the 'scipy' library (from http://www.scipy.org).
+3) Python 2.7, the 'pyen' library (from https://github.com/plamere/pyen), the 'matplotlib' library (from http://matplotlib.org),the 'scipy' library (from http://www.scipy.org), and the NetworkX library (from https://networkx.github.io/).
+It is likely that the iGraph library will be used in later versions; the Python version can be obtained from http://igraph.org/python/

 When you have these, proceed as follows: